sotnab/interactive-comments-section/README.md

 ## Welcome!

-Here is my solution to Interactive comments section challenge from Frontend Mentor I made it without any framework so code is little bit confusing but that is important it just works.
+Here is my solution to Interactive comments section challenge from Frontend Mentor I made it without any framework so code is a little bit confusing.

 ## Stack